drone-plugins/drone-docker/DOCS.md

 ### Graph directory caching

-This is the preferred method when using the `overlay` storage driver.
+This is the preferred method when using the `overlay` or `aufs` storage drivers.
 Just use Drone's caching feature to backup and restore the directory `/drone/docker`, as shown in the following example:

 ```yaml
 publish: